Jubaroo/ABCU-Course-Planner/README.md

 **Jarrod Schantz**
 Southern New Hampshire University
 CS-300: Data Structures and Algorithms

-## License

-This project was created for educational purposes as part of coursework at SNHU.
+Email: jschantz1985@gmail.com

 ## Acknowledgments

-- Southern New Hampshire University CS-300 course materials
-- ABCU Computer Science Department (fictional client)
+Developed as part of the CS-300 Data Structures and Algorithms course at Southern New Hampshire University.